GeneralGuy4872/iwannaflycurses/README.md

 there are (theoretically) no distro-dependent elements, and the code should run on ANY \*nix with properly fufilled dependancies by configuring paths.h

+Manpages will be provided in Linux's ROFF-man and BSD's ROFF-mdoc;
+the documentation installed will be determined by <CODE>uname</CODE>.
-Manpages will be provided in Linux's ROFF-man and BSD's ROFF-mdoc Extended documentation will be provided in plaintext, Texinfo, and HTML the documentation installed will be determined by <CODE>uname</CODE>
+Extended documentation will be provided in plaintext, Texinfo, and HTML

 Lore can be found at my Neocities site: https://generalguy4872.neocities.org/Games/